AccessNow/helpline_documentation_resources/advice/faq_signal.md

 <a name="allMsg"></a>Are all messages encrypted?
 ------------------------------------------------
 All messages to other Signal users [are encrypted](http://support.whispersystems.org/hc/en-us/articles/213096658-How-do-I-know-my-message-is-private-) unless you manually change to an insecure message.

-Messages to non-Signal users are not encrypted, and you will be notified when you attempt to send a message to a non-Signal user.
+Messages to non-Signal users are sent as normal non-encrypted SMS, but you will be notified when you attempt to send a message to a non-Signal user.

 <a name="allCalls"></a>Are phone calls encrypted?
 -------------------------------------------------
 Voice chat is always encrypted.
-This feature can only be used with another person who has Signal installed.
+This feature, which is limited to one-on-one communications, can only be used with another person who has Signal installed.
 Note that your call quality is dependent on your internet connection, so it is recommended to make calls within wifi zones.

 <a name="groupMsg"></a>Is group messaging encrypted?